-The USC-CHLA Center for Childhood Communication, which opened in October 2013, is staffed by clinicians who have an exceptional level of expertise.
-Through our comprehensive services and extensive rehabilitative and follow-up care, we give children not only the ability to hear, but also the tools and support to develop communication and academic skills.
+The USC Caruso Family Center for Childhood Communication, affiliated with Children’s Hospital Los Angeles, opened in October 2013 and is staffed by clinicians who have an exceptional level of expertise.
+Through our comprehensive services and extensive rehabilitative and follow-up care, we give children not only the ability to hear, but also the tools and support to optimize their communication and academic skills.

 Frequently Asked Questions

 Q. Where is the USC Caruso Family Center for Childhood Communication?